Why Surveys Work

 Tracking Usage Patterns

-Surveys can reveal how users interact with specific features.
-For example, a survey on a project management tool might ask, “How often do you use the ‘Task Reminder’ feature?” with options like “Daily,” “Weekly,” “Occasionally,” or “Never.”
-If a large portion of users select “Never,” you may want to investigate why they’re not using the feature and whether it needs improvements or a more prominent placement.
+Surveys allow one to learn how people engage with particular functions.
+For a project management application, for instance, a poll might probe, “How often do you use the ‘Task Reminder’ feature?”
+Include choices like “Daily,” “Weekly,” “Occasionally,” or “Never.”
+Should a sizable fraction of users choose “Never,” you might wish to look into why they aren’t using the function and whether more prominent placement or upgrades are needed.

 Collecting Demographic Information